paulagual/lab-resolving-git-conflicts/README.md

     git checkout -b lab-resolving-git-conflicts
     ```

-1. On the new branch, open `your-code/about-me.md`, remove everything in the file and replace with an introduction about yourself.
+1. On the new branch, open `your-code/about-me.md`, change something different than before (first task in this step) in the introduction about yourself.